vnetcon/jdbc-restservlet/README.md

 * email endpoint for sending emails
 * upload endpoint for storing files into database (under development)
 * download endpoint for retrieving files from database (under development)
-* From GDBR point of view rest api requests (sselect/insert/update/delete) are logged automtically to REST_SERVLET_LOG table
+* From GDPR point of view rest api requests (sselect/insert/update/delete) are logged automtically to REST_SERVLET_LOG table

 <!--